1984 NCAA Division I men's golf championship

 The 1984 NCAA Division I Men's Golf Championships were contested at the 46th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

 The tournament was held at Bear Creek Golf World in Houston, Texas.

 Houston won the team championship, the Cougars' then-record fifteenth NCAA title.

-John Inman, from North Carolina, won the individual title.
+John Inman, from North Carolina, won the individual title with a record 271, 17-under-par, total.